Women picking tea working in field Coonoor, Tamil Nadu

 2. Hike to Dolphin Nose Point

-10kms from Coonoor you’ll find Dolphin Nose Point.
-For me, it was about the journey there, not the destination itself.
-Ok, sounds maybe a bit cheesy, but I didn’t think Dolphin Nose Point was particularly spectacular but it was more of the journey there.
+10km from Coonoor, you’ll find Dolphin Nose Point.
+It was about the journey there, not the destination itself.
+Ok, sounds maybe a bit cheesy, but I didn’t think Dolphin Nose Point was particularly spectacular, but it was more of the journey there.

-Keep an eye out for a bison: There are many bison in the area, so if you’re lucky, you’ll spot one en route – my friends did!
+Keep an eye out for a bison: Many bison are in the area, so if you’re lucky, you’ll spot one en route—my friends did!

 3. Visit Highfield Tea Factory

 I really enjoyed the short 10-15 minute tour and tipped 50 INR to the young trainee who guided me.
-She also offered to show me the chocolate factory and oil extraction on site, but I was rushed for time.
+She also offered to show me the chocolate factory and oil extraction on site, but I was in a rush.
 But if that’s something you’re interested in, then the option is there!

 4. Stuff your face at Moody’s